dev-labs-bg/transitioner/README.md

 val transition = Transitioner(original_view, ending_view)
 ```

-The views must have matching "transitionName" attributes so that they can be bound together:
+The view pairs must have matching "transitionName" attributes so that they can be bound together:

 ```xml
 <ConstraintLayout